 Outer layers have multiple roles, but most importantly they need to be waterproof, wind-proof and prevent warmth from escaping.

-Modern jackets and bibs have come a long way over the last few years and feature a number of advancements that make them invaluable to the modern ice angler.
+Modern ice fishing jackets and bibs have come a long way over the last few years and feature a number of advancements that make them invaluable to the modern ice angler.
 Cutting edge materials like Gore-Tex and high denier nylon are lightweight, while still being durable and completely weatherproof.

 Many feature padded knees and seats for comfortable kneeling and sitting on the ice.
 Sealed cuffs prevent warmth from escaping, while removable liners allow you to adjust the warmth level for different temperatures.